 There’s no shortage of digital tools that claim to have the solution to fast and efficient expense reporting.
-These products often wrap a host of features in a software package that is distributed across the company, with employees getting access to an online portal or desktop app that allows them to send their expenses to Finance.
-But even though it’s a digital product, they’ll still need to manually enter the data, attach the right receipt or invoice and schedule time to process it all.
+These products often wrap a host of features in a software package that is distributed across the company, with employees getting access to an online portal or desktop app that allows them to send their tracking expenses to Finance.
+But even though it’s a digital product, they’ll still need to manually enter the data, attach the right receipt or invoice, and schedule time to process it all.

-On the other end of the line, the financial department also still needs to take a look at all incoming expenses, check if they fall within the defined budgets and correct any information that has been incorrectly entered.
+On the other end of the line, the financial department also still needs to take a look at all incoming expenses, check if they fall within the defined budgets, and correct any information that has been incorrectly entered.

 Another recurring problem is the design of many of these tools.
 They’re often made with businesses in mind, which means they don’t pay much attention to creating a good-looking product.
 What they forget, however, is that their employees are used to using well-designed tools — pretty much every consumer-facing digital product is focused on delivering a great user experience.
-It’s a striking contrast with most business tools, that tend to focus on functionality over design — even though that means it might be harder to use for most people.
+It’s a striking contrast with most business tools, which tend to focus on functionality over design — even though that means it might be harder to use for most people.

 Full-service automated digital reporting

 When we realized that there’s a huge opportunity for a product that combines forward-looking features with a groundbreaking design, we set out to create Rydoo.
-Our full-service expense platform incorporates powerful tools like receipt uploading from your smartphone and real-time approval by managers to make sure you’re always reimbursed as quickly as possible.
+Our full-service tracking expenses platform incorporates powerful tools like receipt uploading from your smartphone and real-time approval by managers to make sure you’re always reimbursed as quickly as possible.

-But we didn’t just cram in lots of features without thinking about the user experience — instead we’ve built a product that you’ll love to use.
-Inspired by the ease-of-use of digital tools made for consumers, we’ve made it so taking care of your expenses will feel like using your favorite online platform.
+But we didn’t just cram in lots of features without thinking about the user experience — instead, we’ve built a product that you’ll love to use.
+Inspired by the ease of use of digital tools made for consumers, we’ve made it so taking care of your expenses will feel like using your favorite online platform.

 Convinced yet?
 Try Rydoo for yourself — sign up for our free trial today.